samzipper/website-HEAL/content/join/_index.md

  - C.V. or resume
  - Undergrad/graduate transcripts (unofficial)

-Review of applications will begin **October 26 2020**, but will continue until a suitable applicant pool.
+Review of applications will begin **November 1 2020**, but will continue until a suitable applicant pool.
 Promising candidate(s) will then be encouraged to apply to the [KU Department of Geology](https://geo.ku.edu)'s graduate program, with a deadline of December 31.

 ## Qualifications
 *Required Qualifications*